chef/chef-workstation/www/site/content/docs/chef-workstation/getting-started.md

 ### Example: Installing NTP Server

 Chef Workstation combines the power of InSpec and `chef-run`, giving you the ability to easily detect and correct issues on any target instance.
 One common task that administrators perform in their environments is installing the Network Time Protocol (NTP), which keeps the clocks in sync between servers.
-InSpec allows us to check if the package is installed with a simple query, using the InSpec `package` resource:
+InSpec allows us to check if the package is installed with a query, using the InSpec `package` resource:

 ```ruby
 describe package('ntp') do